yashica/UdacityReactND_P2_Redux_wouldYouRather/README.md

 | qid        | String | The id of the question that was answered                                                |
 | answer     | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"` |

-## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
-For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: